BiancaBulbuc/api-doc/source/index.html.md

 --------- | ------- | -----------
-query | | (*Required*), the search query to search on page | 0 | show which 10 stations to show
+query | | (*Required*), the search query to search on page | 0 | show which 10 stations to show category | null | id for category to filter by country | null | alpha2 of country to filter by

 # Countries